ZhenyingZhu/StudyNotes/SystemDesign.md

 - to recover from crash, while the memtable is in memory, every writes also write to a disk file that is not sorted.
 - Log-structured Merge-Tree (LSM-Tree): the indexing structure. write throughput is high. **[KEY]**
 - full-text index: given a word in a search query, find all the documents have this word (term) using a term dictionary.
-- **Q**: the input segment might have some duplicate appears in other segments, how to maintain a global index?
+- Q: the input segment might have some duplicate appears in other segments, how to maintain a global index?
 From below the index is not global.
 - Use bloom filters: a mem-efficient data struture for approximating the contents of a set.
 Tells if a key doesn't appear in the DB.
 A false positive check (can determine key definately not exist). **[KEY]**
 - size-tiered tied compaction: newer and smaller SSTables merged into older and larger SSTables **[KEY]**
 - leveled compaction: key range is split into smaller SSTables with no overlapping keys.
 Older data is moved into separate levels of files. **[KEY]**